xHookman/Scandalous-Soundboard/README.md

 # Scandalous Soundboard

-A scandalous soundboard compatible with Fabric for Minecraft 1.19.2 client and server side !
+A scandalous soundboard compatible with Fabric for Minecraft 1.19.2 client and server side !Explanation :

-Explanation :

 - Copy the jar in your mods folder
 - Create a new folder named "Soundboard" (it will be automatically created)
 - Put your ogg sounds in this folder
 - Run the jar (double click on it) to update the sounds
+- Launch Minecraft!

+For server :

+- Follow the steps above
+- Just share your generated jar file to your friends
+- Copy directly the jar file on your server
-- Launch Minecraft !
+- Launch your server and enjoy!

 Keys :

-J to open the soundboard menu
+J : open the soundboard menu

-Numpad to play the sounds
+Numpad keys : play the sounds

-Numpad 0 to stop the playing sound
+Numpad 0 : stop the playing sound

 ## Run Locally

 You can run the jar file using command line too :